Information for young people on self-harm, with advice on how to help yourself and where to go for support.

 Self-harm involves emotionally or physically hurting yourself on purpose.
 You may also hear it being called:

-People self-harm for many different reasons, and in many different ways.
-The reason or way they self-harm may be different each time too.
-And sometimes they may self-harm but not realise until afterwards.
+We might self-harm for many different reasons, and in many different ways.
+The reason or way we self-harm may be different each time too.
+And sometimes we may self-harm but not realise until afterwards.

 Self-harm is often misunderstood.
 Let’s break down some myths and stereotypes you may have heard: